svyoshi/MinecraftRAID/README.md

 To reinforce, shift left-click to make a selection of raid blocks to reinforce

 Reinforcement Tiers:

-T1: Stone Reinforcement - Requires 1x Stone per Block & XP Cost
+- T1: Stone Reinforcement - Requires 1x Stone per Block & XP Cost

-T2: Iron Reinforcement - Requires 1x Iron Block per Block & XP Cost
+- T2: Iron Reinforcement - Requires 1x Iron Block per Block & XP Cost

-T3: Obsidian Reinforcement - Requires 1x Obsidian per Block & XP Cost
+- T3: Obsidian Reinforcement - Requires 1x Obsidian per Block & XP Cost

 These upgrades will be listed out in your chat for you to approve/deny to confirm your choices.

-The maximum health added to these blocks from each tier are configurable You can also create custom maximum health for any block
+The maximum health added to these blocks from each tier are configurable.
+You can also create custom maximum health for any block

 ------------------------------------------------------